No more deaths recorded in West Lindsey

 There were no more coronavirus deaths recorded over the latest weekly period in West Lindsey.

-A total of 300 people had died in the area when the UK coronavirus dashboard was updated on September 15 (Thursday) – which was unchanged from on September 8.
+A total of 300 people had died in the area when the UK coronavirus dashboard was updated on September 22 (Thursday) – which was unchanged from a week previously.

 Most Popular